MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/catch-weight-processing.md

 The process of tracking catch weight tags can be used for items that won't change weight during the storage period.
 The weight will be captured only during the inbound warehouse process.
 During the outbound process, the catch weight tags will just be scanned, and the weights that are associated with the tags will be used for the outbound transactional processing.

+Another important parameter related to catch weight tag processing is the **Catch weight tag dimension tracking method**.
+A given tag can be partially tracked which means the tag will track product dimensions, tracking dimensions and inventory status.
+Alternatively, a given tag can be fully tracked which means the tag will track product dimensions, tracking dimensions and ALL storage dimensions.
+Additionally, when an item is tag tracked, there is an option to determine the **Outbound tag capturing method**.
+Options for this parameter include to either always prompt for the tag on outbound transactions from the mobile device or only prompt for tags when needed.
+For example, if there are five catch weight tags in inventory on a given license plate and you have indicated that you want to pick all five tags from the license plate, the option of **Only prompt for tag when needed** will automatically pick the five tags without requiring you to scan each tag.
+If this option is set to **Always prompt for tag**, then even if all 5 tags are being picked, each tag will need to be scanned.

+Note: Tags are captured and updated only from the mobile device menu items.
+There are a few select scenarios where tags are captured elsewhere (for example, from the manual packing station) but if tags are in use, the mobile device menu items should be used in general for all warehouse activity.

 ### How to capture catch weight

-When catch weight tag tracking is used, a tag must always be created for every catch weigh unit that is received, and every tag must always be associated with a weight.
+__When catch weight tag tracking is used__, a tag must always be created for every catch weigh unit that is received, and every tag must always be associated with a weight.

 For example, **Box** is the catch weight unit, and you receive one pallet of eight boxes.
 In this case, eight unique catch weight tags must be created, and a weight must be associated with each tag.
 Depending on the inbound catch weight tag, either the weight of all eight boxes can be captured, and the average weight can then be distributed to each box, or a unique weight can be captured for each box.

-When catch weight tag tracking isn't used, the weight can be captured for each dimension set (for example, for each license plate and tracking dimension).
+__When catch weight tag tracking isn't used__, the weight can be captured for each dimension set (for example, for each license plate and tracking dimension).
 Alternatively, the weight can be captured based on an aggregated level, such as five license plates (pallets).

-For the methods for capturing outbound weight, you can define whether the weighing is done for each catch weight unit (that is, per box), or whether the weight is captured based on the quantity that will be picked (for example, three boxes).
+For the methods for capturing outbound weight, you can define whether the weighing is done for each catch weight unit (for example, per box) "Per catch eright unit", or whether the weight is captured based on the quantity that will be picked (for example, three boxes) "Per picking quantity".
 Note that for the production line picking and internal movement processes, the average weight will be used if the **Not captured** option is used.

+There are multiple weight capturing methods defined on the catch weight item handling policy.
+Each parameter is utilized by various transactions.
+The following summarizes which weight capturing method parameter(s) are used by which transactions:

+**Outbound weight capturing method**            Sales picking, Transfer picking **Production picking weight capturing method**  Production picking, Production consumption **Movement weight capturing method**            Movement **When to capture correction of weight**        Adjustments, Counting **Counting weight capturing method**            Counting **Warehouse transfer weight capturing method**  Warehouse transfer

 To restrict the warehouse management picking processes from capturing weights resulting in catch weight profit/loss adjustments, the Outbound weight variance method can be used.
+The Outbound weight variance method comes into play during the following mobile device processes: sales picking, transfer picking, production picking, movements, counting and warehouse transfer.
+Restrict weight variance option can be used if the weight of the catch weight item does not fluctuate during warehouse storage and catch weight profit/loss adjustments are not needed.
+Allow weight variance option can be used if the weight can fluctuate and if the catch weight profit/loss adjustments are needed when a weight fluctuation is recorded.

-## Supported scenarios
+## Unsupported scenarios

 Not all workflows support catch weight product processing with warehouse management.
 The following restrictions currently apply.
+These are for all catch weight items regardless if tagged or not.

 ### Configuring catch weight products for warehouse management processes

-- For catch weight products, the storage dimension group for items can't be changed (so that warehouse management processes can be used for them).
 - Only formula processing is supported for catch weight products (not bill of materials).
 - Catch weight products can't be associated with a tracking dimension group by using the Owner dimension.
 - Catch weight products can't be used as services.